NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

       * *Referencing rows in a row-based tables:* Subsets of rows can referenced directly via a region-reference to the row-based table.
 Subsets
-      * *Referencing columns in a row-based table:* This is currently not directly supported, but could be implemented via a combination of an object-reference to the table and a list of the lables of columns.
+      * *Referencing columns in a row-based table:* This is currently not directly supported, but could be implemented via a combination of an object-reference to the table and a list of the labels of columns.

     * **Column-based tables:** are implemented via the new neurodata_type :ref:`DynamicTable <sec-DynamicTable>`.
       A DynamicTable is simplified-speaking just a collection of an arbitrary number of :ref:`VectorData <sec-VectorData>`